 How to Qualify for an FHA Mortgage Loan

 Technically speaking, you only need to meet a few qualifications to get approved for an FHA loan.
-You should have a credit score of at least 580 with a 3.5% down payment, or a credit score as low as 500 with a minimum down payment of 10%.
-Your debt-to-income ratio must be below 43% and you’ll need to show proof of steady income through employment.
+You should have a credit score of at least 580 with a 3.5% downpayment or a credit score as low as 500 with a minimum down payment of 10%.
+Your debt-to-income ratio must be below 43%, and you’ll need to show proof of steady income through employment.

 Is an FHA Loan Right For Me?

 If you dream of owning your home but don’t have the cash or credit to get a standard mortgage, an FHA loan may be an option.
-While there are a few extra costs involved, such as PMI premiums, you might determine it’s worth it to own a home sooner than you otherwise would be.
+While there are a few extra costs involved, such as mortgage insurance premiums, you might determine it’s worth it to own a home sooner than you otherwise would be.

 Of course, it’s always an option (and sometimes the better one) to put off buying a home until you can improve your credit or save more for a larger down payment.
-And whenever you decide is the right time to buy a house, it’s also a good idea to research and take advantage of any first-time homebuyer programs you might qualify for.
+And when you decide it is the right time to buy a house, it’s also a good idea to research and take advantage of any first-time homebuyer programs you might qualify for.